You Are Umasou: Plot

 Even after all the time he has spent with Umasou, Heart still didn't accept him as his son.
 He tricks him into having a race where, if Umasou wins, Heart will stay with him forever, and lets him run away from Heart.
 But Umasou enters the outlands where encounters Gonza's pack, who nearly kill him.
 Realizing Umasou is in danger, Heart goes to the rescue and sees Gonza about to eat Umasou.
 In a rage, Heart attacks Gonza and defeats the gang.
 Baku appears and decides to banish Heart as a punishment for beating others of his kind.
 Once Heart leaves the plains, he is relieved to see that Umasou, although weakened, is alive and safe.
 But Umasou also notices that he didn't catch him in time, so Heart finally accepts him as his son and promises to live together, and they leave the plains to find their new home.
 Meanwhile, Baku meets with Bekon, who says that Heart looks like Baku at his age.
 When Bekon begins to talk about Baku's lost egg, Baku says that that matter belongs to the past.

 Months later, Heart and Umasou (who has grown slightly bigger) have moved to a beach.
 Heart falls from a cliff and into the ocean, where he is saved by a female Elasmosaurus called Pero Pero.
 Pero Pero doesn't know at first that Heart is a carnivore, until the two are attacked by a Tylosaurus, which Heart kills by ripping off one of its flippers.
 Heart promises to never hurt Pero Pero.
 After Pero Pero tells Heart that Egg Mountain is having high volcanic activity, he and Umasou go to save their family.
 On the way, as they cross Baku's territory again, their first obstacle is Gonza, who wants to get revenge for everything that Heart did to him, and declares that he won't let them pass until he's dead.
 The two have a very short fight, in which Heart wins by ripping a chunk off of Gonza's neck.
 As he lays dying, Gonza ridicules the fact that Umasou is Heart's son, telling Umasou that Heart is not his father.
 Umasou says that he knew this, but still considers Heart his dad, which moves Heart.
-Gonza tries to apologizes, but finally succumb to his wound.
+Gonza tries to apologise, but finally succumb to his wound.
 When Heart reaches Light's herd, his brother informs him that their mom doesn't live with the herd all the time and that she is probably in their former home in the forest.
 He didn't look for her because of his job in the herd as guardian.
 However, the herd is too afraid of the volcano to move.
 Heart starts to scare away all the Maiasaura to move to safety.
 After clearing the second obstacle, Heart rushes to encounter his mother, who is relieved and warm-hearted upon finding her lost son.